gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/learning_sciences.md

 A related question to that of defining quality learning is: how do you measure success? - a question which is also not really addressed.
 How do you assess what makes 'better learning'?
 How do you go about evaluating the results of the new type of teaching and learning methods?
 How do we interpret them?
 Shouldn't this have to be done over a long period of time for it to be accurate?
 I would think that in many spheres of knowledge and activities, one would want to check the long-term effects of the new fact/skill acquisition.
 How else could we define them as 'deep and lasting'?
 It would seem necessary to check how much is being remembered after a certain time - if that is indeed a parameter of success - as well as how much the skills and material acquired the learner is able to apply to other academic and life situations.
 Also, how do we deal with the fact that knowledge and practices change over time?

 There seems to be little evidence that this type of research has been conducted, at least I see no mention of this in the three essays, or perhaps just glimpses of it.
 Yet the standards for the success of these new methods must be established, their efficacy defined.
 Will they be successful if the learner succeeds in accomplishing a task at the end of the session?
 Or to repeat it by imitating it?
 Or creates something new?
 Or still remembers what he has learned the next day?
 The next week?
 In two years' time?
 Or if he can apply what he has learned in the session in other aspects of his life, at any time in the future?
 If the latter - who will be there to check and evaluate the effects and results of the learning session?
-These last questions in particular point to the near intractability of the procedure...
+These last questions in particular point to the near intractability of the procedure…

 I find the question of evaluation especially relevant when it comes to collaborative learning: how do you assess the learning success of each person in the group?
 How do you ensure that each individual receives an equal amount of new information, skills, ideas and feedback from the other participants and group leaders \[should there be some\]?
 When it comes to such abstract notions as 'creative ideas' or renewed motivation, these can be especially hard to track and evaluate for each learner and comparatively to his peers in the group.
 Sawyer writes about "the power of collaborative learning."
 I would be curious to see how he determines that the learning is powerful.